-- 231. The government has not yet confirmed the level of funding for the CSSB in 2020 to 2021.
-We will, however, publish provisional NFF allocations for the CSSB in October, alongside allocations for the schools and high needs blocks.
-At the same time, we will publish technical documents setting out the formula for the ongoing responsibilities element of the block.
-As stated previously, we expect to start to reduce the historic commitments element of the block from 2020 to 2021 and detail of our approach will follow in due course.
-We will update this guide where appropriate as further detail is announced. - 232.
-We are not proposing any changes to the regulations, which require authorities to have the approval of the schools forum for such expenditures. - 233.
-The duties included in the CSSB are set out at Annex 2.
-Annex 2 also includes maintained school only functions. - 234.
-Where local authorities hold duties in relation to all schools (as set out in schedule 2, parts 1 to 5 of the 2018 (No. 2) Regulations), all schools must be treated on an equivalent basis. - 235.
+- historic commitments - 300.
+Further details on the methodology used for the CSSB are set out in the 2020 to 2021 NFF technical note. - 301.
+In 2020 to 2021, we have maintained the total funding levels allocated in 2019 to 2020 for the ongoing responsibilities local authorities have a statutory duty to deliver for all pupils in maintained schools and academies. - 302.
+Local authorities will continue to be protected so that the maximum per-pupil year-on-year reduction in funding for ongoing responsibilities is -2.5%, while the year-on-year gains cap will be set at the highest affordable rate of 1.94%. - 303.
+As we have previously stated, we will begin to reduce the element of funding with CSSB that some local authorities receive for historic commitments made prior to 2013 to 2014. - 304.
+In 2020 to 2021, for those local authorities that receive it, historic commitments funding will be reduced by 20%, with a protection so that no local authority loses an amount equivalent to more than 0.5% of its 2019 to 2020 schools block allocation. - 305.
+A small number of manual adjustments have been made to funding for historic commitments within DSG allocations, based on specific evidence submitted by local authorities of ongoing costs which would not have been possible to unwind since 2013 to 2014. - 306.
+These adjustments ensure that the total funding for historic commitments cannot fall below the total value of these costs.
+If any local authority believes that they are in this position they can contact FundingPolicy.QUERIES@education.gov.uk. - 307.
+We are not proposing any changes to the regulations, which require local authorities to have the approval of the schools forum for such expenditures, nor are we changing the requirement in regulations that local authorities spend no more on these commitments than they did in the previous year.
+With the approval of the schools forum, a local authority can maintain spending in this area using other funding sources if they wish to. - 308.
+The duties included in the CSSB are set out at Annex 2, which also includes maintained school only functions. - 309.
+Where local authorities hold duties in relation to all schools (as set out in schedule 2, parts 1 to 5 of the School and Early Years Finance (England) Regulations 2020, all schools must be treated on an equivalent basis. - 310.
 Local authorities should not treat voluntary aided schools, foundation schools or academies, differently from maintained schools in the services they provide to them; this is set out in the DSG conditions of grant.

-Schools such as voluntary aided schools, foundation schools and academies, cannot therefore be charged for services that are provided free of charge to community and voluntary controlled schools, and paid for out of the centrally held DSG. - 236.
-For example, although admissions appeals are not a duty that the local authority holds in relation to all schools, we would still expect all schools to be treated fairly and equitably by the local authority.
-This does not include funding that has been retained centrally from maintained school budgets only (as set out in schedule 2, parts 6 and 7), where some statutory duties relate to community and voluntary controlled schools only.
-However, in these situations local authorities should not charge voluntary aided and foundation schools if requested to provide services to these schools and where there is no charge to community and voluntary controlled schools for the same service.
+- 311. Schools such as voluntary aided schools, foundation schools and academies, cannot therefore be charged for services that are provided free of charge to community and voluntary controlled schools, and paid for out of the centrally held DSG. - 312.
+For example, although admissions appeals are not a duty that the local authority holds in relation to all schools, we would still expect all schools to be treated fairly and equitably by the local authority. - 313.
+This does not include funding that has been retained centrally from maintained school budgets only (as set out in schedule 2, parts 6 and 7), where some statutory duties relate to community and voluntary controlled schools only. - 314.
+However, in these situations, local authorities should not charge voluntary aided and foundation schools if requested to provide services to these schools and where there is no charge to community and voluntary controlled schools for the same service.